Environment: Plant Grafter

 Key Responsibilities:

-Scion and Rootstock Selection: Identifying and selecting healthy and compatible scion wood and rootstock for grafting, considering factors like disease resistance, adaptability, and desired traits.
+Scion and Rootstock Selection: Identifying and selecting healthy and scion wood and rootstock for grafting, considering factors like disease resistance, adaptability, and desired traits.

-Graft Care and Monitoring: Wrapping and protecting grafted areas to seal in moisture and promote healing, and monitoring grafts for successful union and healthy growth.
+Graft Care and Monitoring: Moreover, Wrapping and protecting grafted areas to seal in moisture and promote healing, and monitoring grafts for successful union and healthy growth.

 Troubleshooting: Identifying and addressing graft failures, plant diseases, or other problems that might hinder successful grafting or plant health.